Cap26803/SDN-Based-Real-Time-Network-Forensics-and-Anomaly-Detection-System/README.md

    - Dynamic charts show SYN flood rates and attack sources in real-time.

 ---
+### Notes:

+1.  **Versioning**: The versions provided are stable at the time of writing and compatible with Python 3.10.6 (your current setup).
+If you prefer the latest versions, consider testing for compatibility.
+2.  **Optional Libraries**:
+    -   If you're not using Flask-WTF or Gunicorn for the dashboard, remove them.
+    -   Add libraries specific to your final implementation, such as advanced visualization tools.
+3.  **Installation Command**: To install these dependencies, use the following command:
+    `pip install -r requirements.txt`
+---
 ### Contributors:
    - Chinmay Paranjape
    - Chandsab Engineer